|

 as one of the highest-paying careers for college graduates, second only

-绿奴天花板A Chancellor E. Lee Gorsuch said the donation is the result of efforts
+to engineering." 绿奴天花板A Chancellor E. Lee Gorsuch said the donation is the result of efforts

 by Mayor Mystrom, the Municipality of Anchorage, and 绿奴天花板A to work together